bloomreach/shopify-to-bloomreach/job/readme.md

 This integration performs the following operations:

 1. Extracts product data from Shopify using the GraphQL Bulk Operations API
+2. Supports both full feeds (all products) and delta feeds (only updated products)
-2. Transforms the data through multiple stages to match Bloomreach's requirements
+3. Transforms the data through multiple stages to match Bloomreach's requirements
-3. Uploads the transformed data to your Bloomreach Discovery catalog
+4. Uploads the transformed data to your Bloomreach Discovery catalog
-4. **Supports delta sync mode** for incremental updates based on timestamps
+5. Optionally triggers automatic indexing after successful data upload
+6. Supports multi-market stores with translations and market-specific URLs

 ---